Service terms - International Freight Services

 8.2 Where NZ Post has agreed to arrange the Carriage of Restricted Goods, the Customer undertakes to ensure those Goods are marked and packaged in accordance with all laws and regulations (and NZ Post’s directions and instructions).

-8.3 Any Restricted Goods are Carried at “owner’s risk” for the purposes of the COGA or, where COGA does not apply, on the basis set out in clause 10.
+8.3 Any Restricted Goods are Carried at “owner’s risk” for the purposes of the CCLA or, where CCLA does not apply, on the basis set out in clause 10.

 9.1 If the Customer wishes to insure the Goods, it is the Customer’s sole responsibility to arrange that insurance, whether under clause 7 or otherwise.